 Spontaneous Performance Procession

-A group of performers are led by one leader who spontaneously walks or jogs along any path toward various nature locations and/or architecture.
+In its current form, a group of potential performers are led by one leader who spontaneously walks, jogs, or dances along any path toward various nature locations and/or architecture.
 At any moment, if one of the participants feels a strong resonance to perform at any given space, they immediately begin performing.
 The performances can be solo, duet or cobody (group).

 During a performance, the other participants will pause and gather as witnesses or audience members.
 One designated person should give an audible signal—such as a chime, clave strike, whistle, or clap—to alert those in the procession who may not realize a performance is starting.
 This signaling isn’t necessary if the procession’s structure makes it clear, for example, when everyone is connected by a rope and the act of separating from their carabiners provides a physical cue.